 As an aside, the exhibition was devoted to artists who not only held “left wing views” – independently of their artwork – but also tried to integrate those views into the way they worked.
 Webb’s comments by contrast seem to refer to “left wing art” as “art by left wing people,” not as art with specific left wing characteristics as featured in the exhibition.
 This vagueness in Webb’s terms of reference patronises art; it wouldn’t have been allowed if he were discussing economics, or foreign policy.

-But what Webb may say is that the view that “art challenges … and if you’re left wing that’s what you do” wasn’t his personal view, but a view that was held widely enough to be put up for debate on Today.
+What Webb may say to defend himself against charges of bias is that the view that “art challenges … and if you’re left wing that’s what you do” wasn’t his personal view, but a view that was held widely enough to be put up for debate on Today.
 If that were really the case however, one could argue that he should have prefaced his statement with “some people might say” or an equivalent disclaimer.
 The fact that he did not preface it in this way would strongly suggest a sympathy for the view he was introducing to the debate.
 But in an effort to be as fair as possible to him you could assume that, perhaps, in the heat of the moment, he just forgot.
 If we accept this excuse, you could then say that by putting this view to Will Gompertz he was only doing his duty as an impartial presenter.

 But even if you accept this excuse, Webb’s assertion would still be very revealing about the views – views regarding art or politics or anything else – which are ambient in Justin Webb’s world, which are part of his mental furniture as it were.
 It is also revealing in what it tells us about which of those ambient views he naturally cites when presenting on the Today programme.
 To understand what the selection of this particular notion tells you about Webb you need to make a number of judgements about it: how reasonable is it? how widely held is it? to what extent does it deserve to be a kind of default assumption?
 If it is normal and rational to hold such a view, then the fact that Webb introduced it to the debate shouldn’t raise any eyebrows.
 If however it is a flaky view, or one held only by a particular segment of society, then it tells you a lot about Webb’s politics.